collocations.org

 final

-The plane was making its final descent so we had to fasten our seat belts.
+The plane was making its final descent.

-VERB + DESCENT
+VERB + descent

 make

-~ down
+descent down

 I made a slow and painful descent down the stairs.

-~ from
+descent from

 the descent from the top of the mountain

-(figurative) his descent into alcoholism
+his descent into alcoholism

-~ to
+descent to

 PHRASES